The Custodians of Khazath

 Dain of the Sunrise

-He represents the holy sun itself, and all it brings.
+Dain represents the holy sun itself, and all it brings.
 All who stand within his holy presence can feel the warmth of the sun upon them, and his very gaze is shining light.
 But though Dain burns with holy fire, it is too hot for any but Ouran to withstand when unchecked.
 Though those in his presence can feel the warmth and heat of his power, this is in truth a mere shadow of his strength, for he wears a suit of shining golden armor at all times.
 It is removed only when he is alone with Ouran.

 Ouran the Infernal

 The wife of Dain of the Sunrise.
 She is depicted as a woman with fiery red hair, often depicted as being composed of actual roaring flames.
 She is always depicted surrounded by roaring flames.
 Her true visage is surrounded by mystery - she is strongly associated with serpents and lizards, and is sometimes depicted as having the lower body of a vast snake, or even of a dragon.
 Some legends refer to her as the Serpentine, while others speak of her melting solid steel with her fiery breath or changing into a serpent, and all snake-kin owe allegiance to her.
-She is the counterpart of Dain.
-He is the far-off warmth of sunrise, wise but infinitely detached and distant.
+She is the counterpart of Dain, who is the far-off warmth of sunrise, wise but infinitely detached and distant.
 She is a maelstrom of fire and passion, constantly calling her followers on some crusade or another and seeking to redress some slight.

 Choran the Dragonfriend